What is Asthma?

 How does asthma affect the lungs and airways?

-Your lungs look like an upside-down tree.
+The airways inside your lungs look like an upside-down tree.
 The respiratory system is in the chest and is made up of several different parts:

 - Upper respiratory system – This is the nose, sinuses, and the parts of the airway called the pharynx and the part of the larynx above the vocal chords.